MicrosoftDocs/defender-docs/articles/defender-for-cloud/configure-servers-coverage.md

             :::image type="content" source="media/configure-servers-coverage/toggle-guest.png" alt-text="Screenshot that shows the location of the toggle button to enable the Guest Configuration agent." lightbox="media/configure-servers-coverage/toggle-guest.png":::

         1. Select **Continue**.

-- **Azure VMs only**: You must assign managed Identity in the Defender for Cloud portal.
-Navigate to the recommendations page.
-Search for and select [Virtual machines' Guest Configuration extension should be deployed with system-assigned managed identity](https://portal.azure.com/#blade/Microsoft_Azure_Security/RecommendationsBlade/assessmentKey/69133b6b-695a-43eb-a763-221e19556755).
-Then [remediate the recommendation](implement-security-recommendations.md).

-    - (Optional) **Azure VMs only**: Enable [Azure Policy guest configuration across your entire subscription](configure-servers-coverage.md#enable-azure-policy-guest-configuration).

 - **GCP and AWS**: Azure Policy guest configuration is automatically installed when you [connect your GCP project](quickstart-onboard-gcp.md), or you [connect your AWS accounts](quickstart-onboard-aws.md) with Azure Arc autoprovisioning enabled, to Defender for Cloud.